Networks of Causal Abstractions: A Sheaf-theoretic Framework: The Causal Abstraction Network

+Consider the combinatorial graph \graph associated with \CAN, and let \faceincidenceposet denote its face incidence poset.
+For each edge $e_{ij}\in\edgeset$ with $i\leqslant j$, define the restriction maps by

-\Cref{def:CAN} corresponds to a specific family of network sheaves of CK in \Cref{def:net_sheaf_csprob}.
-Consider an edge $e_{ij}$ where $i \leqslant j$.
-We set the restriction maps as $F^{i \trianglelefteq e_{i j}} = \identity_{d_i}$ and $F^{j \trianglelefteq e_{ij}} = \V_{ij}$, and the extension maps as their transposes.
-With this choice, the edge (co)stalk $F(e_{ij})$ coincides, up to rotation, with the node (co)stalk $F(i)$ of the low-level SCM $\scm{}_i$. \Cref{subfig:CANns} illustrates this network sheaf representation corresponding to \CAN in \Cref{subfig:CAN}.
+and the corresponding extension maps as their transposes.
+With this choice, the edge (co)stalk $F(e_{ij})$ can be canonically identified, up to a permutation of causal variables, with the node (co)stalk $F(i)$ associated with the lower-level MCM, viz. $\mcm{}_i$. \Cref{subfig:CANns} illustrates the resulting network sheaf and cosheaf representations corresponding to the CAN in \Cref{subfig:CAN}.
+With a slight abuse of notation, hereafter we will denote by $E$ and $A$ the network sheaf and cosheaf induced by the embedding and abstraction functors.